×

 Are common prescription medications available in Ecuador?

 "Prescription medication is inexpensive and readily available.
-If you are on the typical 5 at 50 plan, you can come buy your meds have a nice vacation and still save money over doing the same in the U.S," remarked one member in Cuenca.
+If you are on the typical 5 at 50 plan, you can come buy your meds have a nice vacation and still save money over doing the same in the U.S," commented a person living in Cuenca, Ecuador.

 View More Answers